embedded-mas/ros-devs/examples/Benchmark/README.md

 1. Go to "your_ROS_package/src".

 Don't forget to change 'your_ROS_package' for your actual package name.

 2. Create a folder named "scripts" (if it doesn't exist yet).

 3. Copy time_listener.py into it.

-   You can find this file in the folder named Ros_node.

 4. Under your Ros workspace directory, use the command
 ```